Rock of Ages (musical)

 Rock of Ages is a jukebox musical built around classic rock songs from the 1980s, especially from the famous glam metal bands of that decade.
 The musical features songs from Styx, Journey, Bon Jovi, Pat Benatar, Twisted Sister, Steve Perry, Poison and Europe, among other well-known rock bands.
 It was written by Chris D'Arienzo, directed by Kristin Hanggi and choreographed by Kelly Devine with music supervision, arrangements and orchestrations by Ethan Popp.

 During the show, the performers frequently break the "fourth wall", directly addressing the audience and seemingly forgetting (or perhaps reminding the audience) that they are actors in a musical.
-Despite the musical's title, the Def Leppard song of the same name is not included in the musical.
+Despite the musical's title, the Def Leppard song of the same name was not included in the musical during its original Broadway incarnation, though now often appears in revivals, tours, and regional productions.